sarajuliefrajtova/english-for-designer/04-voice-tone-style/malinna.md

 <!-- Content Style Guide -->
 <!-- Note: Even your headings can have your voice, tone, and style. -->

 Malinna is one of the brands I could say "I identify with" (but not literaly — as with any kind of brand).
+I just enjoy its overall concept — from the products themselves, through the brand presentation to their communication with its costumers.

 ## Voice